stackitcloud/stackit-cli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/stackitcloud/stackit-cli)](https://goreportcard.com/report/github.com/stackitcloud/stackit-cli) ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/stackitcloud/stackit-cli) [![GitHub License](https://img.shields.io/github/license/stackitcloud/stackit-cli)](https://www.apache.org/licenses/LICENSE-2.0)

-Welcome to the [STACKIT](https://www.stackit.de/en) CLI, a command-line interface for the STACKIT services.
+Welcome to the STACKIT CLI, a command-line interface for [STACKIT - The German business cloud](https://www.stackit.de/en).

+The STACKIT CLI allows you to manage your STACKIT services and resources as well as perform operations using the command-line or in scripts or automation, such as:

+- Projects, including permissions
+- STACKIT Kubernetes Engine clusters
+- Servers
+- DNS zones and record-sets
+- Databases such as PostgreSQL Flex, MongoDB Flex and SQLServer Flex

 This CLI is in a BETA state.
 More services and functionality will be supported soon.
 Your feedback is appreciated!